Nurses’ Home Environment Sub-Study Fact Sheet

 Data linkage with data from other studies

-You may also be participating or planning to participate in a separate smartphone application sub-study, Beiwe, which we previously contacted you about.
-The encrypted data from the app study will be received and stored by study investigators in our secure servers; investigators will be able to match participants’ app sign-up emails with data IDs.
-Thus, the Beiwe app study data, data collected from this online survey, and the historical data will all be linkable using participants’ data IDs for analyses.
+You may also be participating in a separate smartphone application sub-study, the Beiwe Smartphone Sub-study, which we previously contacted you about.
+The encrypted data from the app study will be received and stored by study investigators in our secure servers.
+You may also be participating in the Chronic Disease Biospecimen Collection.
+Data from the Beiwe Smartphone Sub-study, Chronic Disease Biospecimen Collection, Nurses’ Home Environment Sub-Study, and historical data from participation in NHS3 will all be linkable using participants’ data IDs for analyses.

 Any risks associated with participation